 Charters can be set up by any individual, group or entity that obtains authorization from a university or other educational body.
 The authorizer or school developer then appoints a board, which in turn taps a management company to run the school — in this case HES.

-Though state law requires authorizers to ensure charter boards have representation from the local community and are made up of “qualified, independent voices,” charter watchdogs say the boards often wind up serving as fronts for the management companies themselves.
+Though state law requires authorizers to ensure charter school boards operate independently, education watchdogs say the boards often wind up serving as fronts for the management companies themselves.

 HES CEO Hamadeh is also the founder of Universal Academy, according to the school’s website.
 Both Oakland University and Morrow would not say whether she also appointed its board.